Wireless powering efficiency of deep-body implantable devices: Introduction

-This work aims to investigate the electromagnetic energy exchange between an optimal on-body transmitter and an implantable receiver, as well as to analyze the influence of the system's parameters on the wireless power transfer efficiency.
-For this intend, a general 2D-axisymmetric full-wave approach is developed, providing the best-case scenario for the energy transfer efficiency as a function of the frequency, the implantation depth, and the nature of the receiver, i.e., electric or magnetic.
-The basis for this problem formulation and some results for a simplified spherical phantom model have been presented \cite{30}.
+This work aims to investigate the electromagnetic energy exchange between an optimal on-body transmitter and an implantable receiver, as well as to analyze the influence of the system's parameters on the WPT efficiency.
+We develop a general 2D-axisymmetric full-wave approach is, providing the best-case scenario for the energy transfer efficiency as a function of the frequency, the implantation depth, and the nature of the receiver, i.e., electric or magnetic.
+The basis for this problem formulation and some results for a simplified spherical phantom model have been presented in \cite{30}.
 However, the proposed approach is further extended and validated with a theoretical model based on spherical wave expansion in this paper.
 Then, both methods are used to evaluate the frequency-dependent radiation efficiency for several implantation depths considering electric and magnetic receivers, and these results surpass the efficiency levels previously presented in the literature with other approaches.